GLSS-INC/django-remote-admin/README.md

 # django-remote-admin

 A simple API based implementation of django admin.
+This fork is maintained by GLSS-INC.

 There are two components of django remote admin: